Naveenlingala/Store-Activity-Monitoring-API/README.md

-# Restaurant Activity Monitoring API
+# Store Activity Monitoring API

 Demo and explaination video( 5 minutes): https://www.loom.com/share/30d1e06462fd4b6fb0993cb23fc9dd18

-The Restaurant Activity Monitoring System is designed to assist restaurant owners in tracking the online presence of their establishments during business hours.
+The Store Activity Monitoring System is designed to assist restaurant owners in tracking the online presence of their establishments during business hours.
 The system provides a report that indicates the frequency of any inactive periods experienced by the restaurants in the past.
 This application is built using FASTAPI and SQLAlchemy, offering efficient and reliable performance.

 ## Purpose
 The primary purpose of this project is to address situations where a restaurant might unexpectedly go inactive for a few hours.
-Restaurant owners want to have a report that shows how often these inactive periods have occurred in the past.
+Store owners want to have a report that shows how often these inactive periods have occurred in the past.
 By analyzing this data, owners can gain insights into the operational efficiency of their online presence and take appropriate measures to improve it.

 ## Features